The 4 most Common and Effective Techniques for Time Management

-All those techniques can be incorporated into the philosophy of an organization and can become your guidance system in how you implement daily work routines and even how meetings are scheduled.
-At the end of the article, you may find a combination of those different methods of time management for a typical working day, to share it with your team.
+All these time and project management techniques can be incorporated into the philosophy of an organization and determine the way you implement daily work routines and even how meetings are scheduled.
+At the end of the article, you will find a combination of these different methods of time management for a typical working day, to share them with your team.

-1. Pomodoro technique:
+1. The Pomodoro Technique

-Pomodoro time management technique was created by Francesco Cirillo and seems to have a positive effect on businesses around the globe.
+The Pomodoro time management technique was created by Francesco Cirillo and seems to have a positive effect on businesses around the globe.
 Its name derives from a kitchen timer in the shape of a tomato used by the creator of the method.
-This technique states that you should divide your time into sessions of 25 minutes of duration, called pomodoros.
-After every pomodoro, you take small breaks of 3 to 5 minutes.
-When you finish 4 pomodoros you take a longer break of 15 or even better 30 minutes.
+It is one of the most effective time management strategies for a good reason.
+This technique states that you should divide your time into sessions of 25 minutes of duration, called Pomodoros.
+After every Pomodoro, you take small breaks of 3 to 5 minutes.
+When you finish 4 Pomodoros you take a longer break of 15 or even better 30 minutes.

-How to schedule your working day with the pomodoro technique:
+How to schedule your working day with the Pomodoro technique:

-Work completely focused for 25 minutes
+- Work completely focused for 25 minutes

-After you finish each pomodoro, write a “tick” on a piece of paper.
+- After you finish each Pomodoro, write a “tick” on a piece of paper

-Take 3 – 5 minutes break
+- Take 3 – 5 minutes break

-When you complete a set of four pomodoros take a long break of 15 to 30 minutes
+- When you complete a set of four Pomodoros take a long break of 15 to 30 minutes

-The “tick” step should not be overlooked as it gives you a sense of accomplishment and helps you focus on what you have completed, rather than all the things you still have to do.
-To help you, even more, there are online apps you can use as timers for your pomodoros.
+The “tick” step should not be overlooked, as it gives you a sense of accomplishment and helps you focus on what you have completed, rather than all the things you still have to do.
+To help you, even more, there are online apps you can use as timers for your Pomodoros.

 2. The Importance Matrix